laszlocph/talks/pycondk_june/README.md

-Materials for "Introduction to Python Machine Learning" talk held at pycon.dk meetup at 6th June 2013
+Materials for "Introduction to Python Machine Learning" talk held at pycon.dk meetup on 6th June 2013

 How to compile presentation
 ---------------------------